m-lab/prometheus-support/README.md

 Actions authenticated using the token will be associated with your account.

+Note: only one github receiver should target a given github repository.

 ## Create

 Create the secrets for the github receiver: